s1v7nteen/electron/docs/api/session.md

 * `callback` Function
   * `size` Integer - Cache size used in bytes.
-  * `error` Integer - The error code correspnding to the failure.
+  * `error` Integer - The error code corresponding to the failure.

 Callback is invoked with the session's current cache size.